kripals/sushma-port-revamp/src/content/work/mukesh-draft.md

       "North elevation displaying facade and proportions",
       "South elevation emphasizing vertical elements",
-      "Section X-X showcasing internal structural details",
+      "Section X-X showcasing internal structural details", ]
-      "Full drawing set overview with all plans and elevations" ]
 description: |
   This project highlights the meticulous drafting of a residential property, focusing on precision and clarity in architectural plans.
 The drafting work ensures adherence to construction standards and facilitates seamless project execution.